Maclenn77/Maclenn77/README.md

 I like to read science fiction, realism, and pop science books. 📚

 For a long time, my favorite sport was chess.
 But as I spend a lot of time in a chair, I rarely play chess now.
-My current hobbies are riding the bicycle and running.
+My current hobbies are riding the bicycle and skating.
 However, I am always ready for a chess match.
 [Challenge me!](https://www.chess.com/member/jpaulopapas) ♟️ 🦾

 ### My favorite things